-Undergraduate statistics course - 3 credits.

-- Undergraduate nursing research course 3 credits. - Undergraduate physical assessment course or equivalent as determined by Dean of Nursing or Coordinator of the graduate master's program for which the candidate wishes to apply. - NU-470 Dimensions of Professional Nursing-also referred to as the "Bridge course"- 4 credits.
+- Undergraduate statistics course 3 credits. - Undergraduate nursing research course 3 credits. - Undergraduate physical assessment course or equivalent as determined by Dean of Nursing or Director of the Graduate Program. - NU-470 Dimensions of Professional Nursing-also referred to as the "Bridge course"- 4 credits.